hanegraaff/financial-calculator/readme.md

 ```

 ## Future enhancements
+1) Better test coverage.
-1) Perform TTM estimates when a year end financial report does not yet exist.
+2) Perform TTM estimates when a year end financial report does not yet exist.
-2) Calculate Cost of Capital using CAPM forumla
+3) Calculate Cost of Capital using CAPM forumla.
-3) Throw exception when a security is not a good candidate for this model instead of proceeding with the calculation
+4) Throw exception when a security is not a good candidate for this model instead of proceeding with the calculation.
-4) Better forecasting.
+5) Better forecasting.
 Currently it's just based on historical performance.